Let’s begin with a pop quiz today!

 Meet SalesGPT.

-Our AI-powered campaign assistant that let’s you start a campaign by just chating with it.
+Our AI-powered campaign assistant let’s you start a campaign by just chatting with it.

-Answer a few questions in simple Englsih language, and let our tool create the campaign for you.
+Answer a few questions in simple English language, and let our tool create the campaign for you.

 That’s all.